CT Scan Vs MRI Brain

 Why do I need a CT scan after an MRI

-If your doctor has recommended a CT scan after an MRI, it is because they believe that the combination of the two scans will provide the most comprehensive view of your condition.
-In some cases, only MRI can provide enough information.
-But in other cases, adding a CT scan may help rule out other possible causes of your symptoms or confirm the diagnosis.
+It’s possible that your doctor recommended a CT scan in addition to an MRI because they believe that this set of tests will provide the most comprehensive view of your condition.
+Only MRI can provide enough information in certain cases.
+Including a CT scan, however, might help confirm the diagnosis in some cases or rule out other possible causes of your symptoms.

-For example, if you are experiencing headaches, an MRI may be ordered to check for any structural abnormalities in your brain.
-If the MRI doesn’t show anything abnormal, a CT scan may be ordered to check for any blockages in your cerebral arteries that may be causing your headaches.
+For example, if you are experiencing headaches, it may be suggested that you get an MRI to check for any structural abnormalities in your brain.
+If the MRI shows nothing out of the ordinary, a CT scan may be suggested to check for cerebral artery blockages that might be the cause of your headaches.

 Article About:- Health & fitness